ALEHACKsp/physmeme/README.md

 <img src="https://cdn.discordapp.com/attachments/687446832175251502/701355063939039292/unknown.png"/>

+### How long does it take to find the physical page?

+Less then one second.
+For each physical memory range I create a thread that maps 2mb at a time of physical memory and scans each physical page.
+This is on a systemw with 16gb.

 # How to use

 There are four functions that need to be altered to make this mapper work for you.
 I will cover each one by one.
 These functions are defined inside of a `physmeme.hpp` and need